 “James, do you really think owning a pizza franchise is a good idea considering you’ve never, ever worked in a restaurant“?

 What do you think?

-Do you think it’s necessary-or wise, to have food-service experience if you’re going to buy a food franchise?
+Do you think it’s necessary-or wise, to have food-service experience if you’re going to own and operate a pizza franchise?